 The Guy P. Gannett Scholarship Fund was established in 2000 by the Guy P. Gannett Foundation to provide renewable support for students majoring in journalism or a field reasonably related, including all forms of print, broadcast or electronic media.
 Recipients must be graduates of Maine high schools or home-schooled in a Maine community during their last year of secondary education.
 Students will [...]
 More

-The Helen Brett Scholarship was established by Robert Kolinek, CEM, CMP, and named for his grandmother, Helen Brett, who was a pioneer in the trade show industry.
-The purpose of the scholarship is to assist individuals who are enrolled in a four-year degree program with a focus on the study of exhibition and event management.
-The scholarship serves to promote the exhibitions and events industry [...]
+The purpose of the Helen Brett Scholarship is to assist individuals who are enrolled in a four-year degree program with a focus on the study of exhibition and event management.
+The scholarship serves to promote the exhibitions and events industry by attracting college level students into the field of study and encouraging their pursuit with financial support.
+Scholarships are awarded [...]
 More

 EDSF scholarships are awarded to full-time students who are committed to pursuing a career in the document management and graphic communications marketplace.
 To be eligible, students should have an academic focus in document management and graphic communication.
 Special consideration will be given to students interested in marketing and public relations.